 An Introduction to our Filmmaking Masters.

-An intensive two-year course in the heart of London, the MA Filmmaking trains to a professional level in a full range of filmmaking skills.
+An intensive two-year course with a School located in the heart of London, the MA Filmmaking trains to a professional level in a full range of filmmaking skills.
 Students leave with a portfolio of directing, cinematography, editing, producing, production design and sound credits.
 The school produces around 180 films each year on this particular programme and last year these screened at over 180 festivals, winning many prizes, including the Cannes Palme d’Or for Best Short Film, the most prestigious festival accolade.

 Learning is based around short film production and our students make a new film each term.
 Each term these film exercises become more technically sophisticated, more considered and more complex in their ambitions.
 The school specifies the skill base for each exercise, providing the equipment and training students to new levels in each of the various craft skills.
 Students make all aesthetic decisions, while solving problems similar to those faced by professional units, on a steeply increasing slope of difficulty.
 The work is constantly assessed and critiqued.

 This is the core of The London Film School method.
 Students learn by applying themselves to aesthetic and practical problems generated by the actual process of filmmaking.
 This is why the school pushes through so many productions, and why students have more opportunities to work on films than they can realistically take up.

 A Competitive Edge

 All LFS students learn important filmmaking skills, and practise them in a working unit.
 There is no film career that is not greatly enriched by an active practical knowledge of the other specialisations.
 This makes an LFS graduate stand out from future professional colleagues with a single specialisation, at any level.